mate-code/Kraken/README.md

 # Kraken - Forex Forecast

 ### Description
 The **Krakan** application was developed for an engineering thesis; it was used to predict future exchange rates.
 It was written in **Python** using the **Dash framework**, while the AI model was created using technologies such as **Scikit-learn, Numpy, TensorFlow, Matplotlib, Pandas, and Keras**.
-The database was built using **MySQL**, and historical exchange rate data was retrieved via the **Yahoo Finance API** using a separate script that updated the database daily with new data using a **Cron jobs in Linux**
+The database was built using **MySQL**, and historical exchange rate data was retrieved via the **Yahoo Finance API** using a separate script that updated the database daily with new data using **Cron jobs in Linux**

 ### App building
 1. docker compose build